centreon/centreon-archived/doc/en/installation/from_iso.rst

         # systemctl restart mysql

-    5. Click on **Refresh**
+    5. Click on **Refresh**.

-The Centreon setup wizard configures the databases, click on **Next**.
+The Centreon setup wizard configures the databases.
+Click on **Next**.

 .. image :: /images/user/adbconf.png
    :align: center
    :scale: 85%

-At this point, you will be able to install the modules provided with Centreon.
+At this point, you will be able to install the Centreon server modules.

-Click on **Install**
+Click on **Install**.

 .. image :: /images/user/module_installationa.png
    :align: center
    :scale: 85%

-Once installation is performed, click on **Next**
+Once installation is complete, click on **Next**.

 .. image :: /images/user/module_installationb.png
    :align: center
    :scale: 85%

-At this point, an ad informs you of the latest Centreon news/products .
-If your platform is connected to the Internet, you will receive the latest information.
-If not, the information of the current version will be displayed.
+At this point, an advertisement informs you of the latest Centreon news and products.
+If your platform is connected to the internet, you will receive the up-to-date information.
+If you are not online, only information on the current version will be displayed.

 .. image :: /images/user/aendinstall.png
    :align: center
    :scale: 85%

-The installation is finished, click on **Finish**.
+The installation is complete.
+Click on **Finish**.

 You can now log in.